Azure/terraform-azurerm-avm-ptn-aks-production/examples/without_availability_zone/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# AKS cluster without availability zones

-This deploys the module in its simplest form.
+This deploys the module with a region that has no availability zones.

 ```hcl
 terraform {